 There's no doubt about Adam's favorite of all his designs: the War Room for Stanley Kubrick's 1964 Dr. Strangelove, an apocalyptic black comedy that ends with nuclear annihilation.
 "He rang me up and said he'd just seen Dr. No, and would like to talk to me about Dr. Strangelove."
 After three weeks' work on the design, the notoriously demanding Kubrick insisted on scrapping it and starting again.
 "He was standing behind me as I drew, and he said, 'Yes, a triangle is the strongest form in geometry.
-Can we have concrete, green baize on the table, and an unsupported ring above for lighting?'
-We spent many evenings together, working it out."
+Can we have concrete, green baize on the table, and an unsupported ring above for light-

 It turns out nothing in this eerily plausible setting was easy to achieve.
 "I wanted a shiny black floor, like I'd seen in the Fred Astaire musicals..."
-And for the giant screens that display the map of Soviet Russia and the bombers' locations, "Stanley didn't want to use 16 mm projection, which could go wrong, so I made plywood boxes for the screens lined with photographic paper that had to be air-conditioned."
+And for the giant screens that display the map of Soviet Russia Some film designers want to emphasize realism, but Adam was inspired by and the bombers' locations, "Stanley didn't want to use 16 mm projection, which could go wrong, so I made plywood boxes for the screens lined with photographic